abhayrobotics/netflix-gpt/README.md

     - creating geminiai.js page and initialise the model as per documentation.
     - hiding the api key in .env
     - setting promt static(for formating and only output movies) + dynamic(based on input)
+    - create a new queryResult Slicein store and add the result in store in an array using split
+- set moviesugggestion component
+    - get the query slice data from store by subscribing to store using useSelector
+    - for each result , use search movie tmdb api call and set the result in queryTmdbresult Slice
+    - using Movie List component render.
+- Memoization: reduceing the api by first checking if the data is present in the store.

 ## Features